Akuli/odotdot/docs/syntax-spec.md

 The Ö interpreter does these things on startup:

 1. Create [the built-in scope](tutorial.md#scopes).
 The `parent_scope` should be
-   set to `null`, but `null` is implemented in `stdlib/builtins.ö`, so `parent_scope` must be set to a dummy value for now.
-The string `"lol"` will do; `builtins.ö` will set it to `null`.
+   set to `null`.
-2. Add some stuff to the built-in scope.
+2. Add everything that `builtins.ö` needs to the built-in scope.
-3. Tokenize, parse and execute `builtins.ö` in the built-in scope.
 It's best to read `builtins.ö` yourself to see which things it expects to have there already and which things it creates.
+3. Tokenize and parse `builtins.ö`, and execute it in the built-in scope.
 4. Create a new subscope of the built-in scope for the file that is being ran.
-5. Run the file in the subscope.
+5. Tokenize and parse the file, and execute it in the subscope.

 Some of these things are not as simple as they sound like.
 For example, the first step is creating a `Scope` object, but for that we need to have the